“God is in control of His work” — Langham Preaching in Sierra Leone

-Chris Jonah, Langham Preaching’s country coordinator in Sierra Leone, reported on a successful ‘refresher’ event there in May.
+Chris Jonah, Langham Preaching’s country coordinator in Sierra Leone, has reported on a successful ‘refresher’ event there in May.
 This country has only recently recovered from the devastating Ebola epidemic, which stopped some of the Preaching Clubs that had been running in various places.
 But now, many of the groups have revived, and the work is back on track.
 Chris’ report reflects God’s kindness to believers in Sierra Leone, who are persevering in teaching the Bible faithfully.
+Chris (pictured above) writes:

 “Thirty two persons participated in the ‘refresher’ training, including two people who led the event.
-It took place in Kono, which is 359km from the capital Freetown.
-Diamonds were discovered in Kono in 1930 and are still being mined, but Kono is impoverished and it is only within the last two years that the road to Kono was redone and now has some intermittent power supply.
+It took place in Kono, which is 359 km from the capital Freetown.
+Diamonds were discovered in Kono in 1930 and are still being mined, but Kono is impoverished and it is only within the last two years that the road to Kono was redone and they now have some intermittent power supply.

 We left a day early to visit Freeman Taylor, the leader of the Preachers’ Club, who lost his son by road accident.
 Our regional coordinator participated in the funeral.
 We encouraged, shared our experiences and prayed for the family.

 Restarting Preaching Clubs

 We then left for Makeni and visited Pastor Macaulay.
 The preachers club in Makeni has stopped meeting for a while.
 Macaulay had not done the training but is a friend of ours who has started a church plant.
 We tried and made some contacts with persons who had done the course.
 The current leader of the pastoral council had completed the Langham course and we have started discussions to restart the club in Makeni.